max-lt/github-hook/README.md

 > Note that this is an example for the "project1" repository.

-Go into you project's settings > webhooks
+Go into your project's settings > webhooks

 Set `Payload URL` to `http://example.com:8080/github-hook/project1`